merlinschumacher/esp8266-clock/README.md

 ### Saving

 Some changes, like the colors, are updated immediately but not permamently saved.
-To make them permanent click the big purple button at the top.
+To make save them permanently, click the big purple button at the top.

 Changes to the LED strip configuration or the timezone will need a restart of the ESP.

 ## Notes and Links

 The firmware has been build with [PlatformIO](https://platformio.org/).
-It uses the libraries [WifiManager](https://github.com/tzapu/WiFiManager), [ArduinoJSON](https://arduinojson.org/), [NeoPixelBus](https://github.com/Makuna/NeoPixelBus/) and [ezTime](https://github.com/ropg/ezTime).
-The web interface uses [Water.css](https://watercss.netlify.app/) for styling.
+It uses the libraries [WifiManager](https://github.com/tzapu/WiFiManager), [ArduinoJSON](https://arduinojson.org/), [NeoPixelBus](https://github.com/Makuna/NeoPixelBus/), [PubSubClient](https://github.com/knolleary/pubsubclient) and [ezTime](https://github.com/ropg/ezTime).
+The web interface uses [Spectre.css](https://picturepan2.github.io/spectre/) for styling.

 The software was inspired by the [esp8266-NeoPixel-Clock](https://github.com/radimkeseg/esp8266-NeoPixel-Clock) by Radim Keseg.
 The rainbow was taken from an [example by ACROBOTIC](https://github.com/acrobotic/Ai_Demos_NeoPixelBus/blob/master/Rainbow/Rainbow.ino).
 The string splitting function was taken from [here](https://github.com/BenTommyE/Arduino_getStringPartByNr/blob/master/getStringPartByNr.ino).

-Due to the fact, that the firmware uses the NeoPixelBus bitbanging method there might be issues with longer LED strips.
-Strips up to 60 LEDs worked fine for me.
-If you have issues with the LEDs not lighting up correctly change the method in the code and build your own version.
-See the [NeoPixelBus wiki](https://github.com/Makuna/NeoPixelBus/wiki/ESP8266-NeoMethods#neoesp8266dma800kbpsmethod) for further details.

 If your strip uses a different color order than GRB you also have to modify the firmware, to have proper color reproduction.
 The [NeoPixelBus wiki](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) is also helpful for that.